 Ensure that the source of traffic to the data center doesn’t come from malicious IP addresses or other potentially risky sources, and only allow applications required for business purposes.
 Don’t allow unnecessary (and especially unknown) applications in the data center.
 To do these things:

-- Create whitelist rules that control the allowed applications that external devices can use to communicate with your data center.
+- Create whitelist rules that control the sanctioned and allowed applications that external devices can use to communicate with your data center.

 - Apply the full suite of Security Profiles to allow rules to protect against malware, vulnerabilities, C2 traffic, and known and unknown threats.